pdq21/MS-M365-TaC-DSC/README.md

 ## Custom Toolset

-### Custom Toolset Structure

 This collection is work-in-progress and displays some ideas.
 The main purpose is to develop data structures to manage and document M365 state of objects.
+In order to provide legible output for humans
 Not all scripts are functional yet.

+### Structure

 - `IAM` for groups and users, e.g. AAD and PIM
 - `MDM` for Intune devices, e.g. LOB-Software, Autopilot, Configration Profiles, Baselines